RonaldHolguin/QA-Test-Automation/README.md

     AND GPA > 3.5
     ORDER BY Age, Name;

-6)Write a query to get the list of all the students with ‘Name, ‘Code, ‘Class’, ‘Age’, ‘Favorite Subject, ‘GPA’.
+6) Write a query to get the list of all the students with ‘Name, ‘Code, ‘Class’, ‘Age’, ‘Favorite Subject, ‘GPA’.

     SELECT Name, Code, Class, Age, Favorite_Subject, GPA FROM Student;